Dams, Lakes, Rivers & Wetlands

 Collie River

 Once again named by Stirling, after Alexander Collie who, along with Lieutenant William Preston, in November 1829 was the first European to explore the river.
-The Collie River system, including the Wellington Dam, is the largest water source in the south west of Western Australia.
+The Collie River system, including the Wellington Dam, is the largest water source in the southwest of Western Australia.

 Head to Clifton Community Reserve to see where the Collie River enters the Leschenault Estuary.
 Drop in a line at the Old Lower Collie Timber Jetty, take a cruise on Three Water Cruises, or launch your kayak and start paddling to truly appreciate this impressive river system.